Youseii/Docker-Monitoring/README.md

 ### Prometheus

-In Prometheus, you just have to check if the target is up, you can see that in'_status_' and '_targets_'
+In Prometheus, you just have to check if the target is up, you can see that in '_status_' and '_targets_'

+### Grafana

+You have to create your own grafics by adding a data source Prometheus, just add the good URL in the configuration of the data source.